JProfiler Help

 Comparing snapshots

 Like the bin/jpcompare command line tool, the com.jprofiler.gradle.Compare task can compare two or more snapshots.
-It attributes are:
+Its attributes are:

 snapshotFiles The snapshot files that should be compared.
-You can pass any Iterable containing objects that gradle resolves to file collections.
-Yes
+You can pass any Iterable containing objects that Gradle resolves to file collections.

 sortByTime If set to true all supplied snapshots files are sorted by their file modification time, otherwise they are compared in the order they were specified in the snapshotFiles attribute.
 No